 I am also working on creating a resource page, from where all available 16th century Italian material can be downloaded for use.
 This resource will be available in English as well, but there is still much work in compiling and editing the material.

-For any questions, I can of course be reached by mail, or at swordforum as usual!
+For any questions, I can of course be reached by mail as usual!